 Mike has bolstered RCP’s health team, and is helping to secure and deliver some major healthcare projects.
 He is currently part of the delivery team for Te Toka Tumai Auckland’s Facility Infrastructure Remediation Programme and he is part of the design management team for the new Dunedin Hospital, New Zealand’s largest hospital rebuild project.

 Public sector healthcare is currently constrained by available capital due to high demand for hospital new builds and upgrades around the country, notes Mike.
 He is looking forward to playing his part to deliver much-needed infrastructure to support a thriving healthcare offering.

 Mike is a committed team player.
 Time spent on the rugby league pitch in his younger days has influenced Mike’s approach to teamwork in a construction setting.
 He operates on the basis that every team needs a captain and you can only achieve good results from relationships built on respect.

-In his spare time, Mike enjoys wood working, playing golf and socialising with friends over a glass of vino.
+Now his rugby league days are long behind him, Mike spends his spare time woodworking, playing golf and socialising with friends over a glass of vino.